jaballogian/android-jetpack-pro-submission/app/src/test/test_scenarios.md

 * Ensure that the recycler view shows movies list data
 * Scroll the recyler view into half of the list size/length item
 * Scroll the recyler view into the last item

+### Detail Activity
+1. Load the first index film data from recyler view:
+* Ensure that all dynamic text views in Detail Activity is shown
+* Ensure that all dynamic text views in Detail Activity shows the correct data

+2. Load the last index film data from recyler view:
+* Ensure that all dynamic text views in Detail Activity is shown
+* Ensure that all dynamic text views in Detail Activity shows the correct data